 Kinmel Bay Sewage Treatment Works discharges secondary treated final effluent through a 4 kilometre outfall pipe.
 The length of this outfall pipe was determined from modelling which predicted the discharge would not impact on nearby bathing waters.
 Rhuddlan Sewage Treatment Works discharges ultra violet treated effluent into the River Clwyd at Rhuddlan.

 Natural Resources Wales samplers make visual observations of the beach at every visit.
 This includes assessments of sewage debris, animal faeces, litter and oil or tar.
-At Prestatyn, data are available for the three year assessment period from 2013-2015.
+At Prestatyn, data are available for the four year assessment period from 2014-2017.
 Sewage debris was observed in trace amounts on less than ten per cent of occasions.
 Animal faeces was not noted at this site.
-Trace amounts of litter were observed at the bathing water between one third and one half of the time and in greater amounts on less than ten per cent of additional occasions.
+Trace amounts of litter were observed at the bathing water between twenty per cent and one third of the time and in greater amounts on less than ten per cent of additional occasions.
 Oil and tarry residues were not noted at this site.

 The River Clwyd can impact on water quality at Prestatyn under certain tidal conditions.
 A project was set up in 2006 to improve water quality of the River Clwyd.
 The focus of this work has been aimed at engaging with the agricultural community to minimise the impact of diffuse pollution run-off and share best practice methods.